What are the three factors commonly associated with a crime?

 Prepare for the 720-Hour Law Enforcement Academy – Phase I Written Exam.
 Utilize flashcards and multiple-choice questions with hints and explanations.
 Get examination-ready now!

-The three factors commonly associated with a crime are location, victim, and offender.
-This triad is crucial for understanding the dynamics of criminal behavior and the context in which crimes occur.
+The three factors commonly associated with a crime—location, victim, and offender—are fundamental to understanding criminal behavior and the context in which crimes occur.

 Subscribe